UniversalCollapse1518/BPB_MVP/README.md

 ## Features

-- **Data-Driven Design:** All item properties, shapes, and star effects are loaded from an external `items.json` file, making the project highly extensible.
+- **Data-Driven Design**: All item properties, shapes, and effects are loaded from an external `items.json` file, making the project highly extensible without code changes.
-- **Drag-and-Drop Simulator:** A Pygame-based interface to visually arrange items in a backpack.
+- **Drag-and-Drop Simulator**: A Pygame-based interface to visually arrange items in a backpack, with support for item rotation.
-- **Complex Calculation Engine:** Automatically calculates item synergies, star activations, and a final score for the build based on data-driven rules.
+- **Advanced Calculation Engine**: A sophisticated engine that processes item builds according to a multi-stage rule system:

+  - **Star Activation Logic**: Correctly handles activation of multiple star types (`STAR_A`, `STAR_B`, `STAR_C`), ensuring effects trigger only once per unique target item.
+  - **Rich Conditional Effects**: Supports a wide range of conditions for effects, such as requiring specific item types, elements, names, or even empty adjacent slots.
+  - **Diverse Effect Payloads**: Implements various outcomes including additive/multiplicative score changes and temporary element additions to other items.
+  - **Dynamic Values**: Can calculate effect values dynamically based on other game state, such as the number of other activated stars.

-- **GUI Item Editor:** A user-friendly CustomTkinter application to create, view, edit, and delete items in the `items.json` database.
+- **GUI Item Editor**: A user-friendly CustomTkinter application to create, view, edit, and delete items in the `items.json` database.

 ## Project Structure

 The project is organized into several key files:

 - `definitions.py`: A shared file containing common Python Enums (like `Rarity`, `ItemClass`, `Element`, etc.) used by both the simulator and the editor.
-- `main.py`: The main Backpack Battles simulator application, built with Pygame.
+- `main.py`: The main Backpack Battles simulator application, built with Pygame, that handles visuals and user interaction.
+- `engine.py`: Contains the core logic classes, including the `Item` definition and the `CalculationEngine` that runs the simulation rules.
 - `editor.py`: The GUI application for editing item data, built with CustomTkinter.
 - `items.json`: The central database for all item definitions.
 - `requirements.txt`: Contains all Python dependencies required for the project.